bookofproofs/bookofproofs.github.io/_sources/history/19th-century/synge.md

 **John Synge** was an Irish mathematician whose most important contributions were to theoretical physics.
 He wrote over 400 papers and 11 books.

 ### Mathematical Profile (Excerpt):
-* John Synge's mother, Ellen Price, was of Scottish origin, being descended from the Scottish Stuarts, in particular a Sir William Stuart who went to Ireland in the early seventeenth century.
 * After being educated at St Andrews College in Dublin, Synge entered Trinity College, Dublin in 1915.
 * After graduating, Synge was appointed to a lectureship in mathematics at Trinity College, but he only held the post for a short time, leaving for Canada in 1920.
 * from 1920 to 1925 Synge was an assistant professor of mathematics at the University of Toronto.